-The original, 1 family mansion was built around 1746, when Deacon Richard Hale bought a large farm and married Elizabeth Strong.
-The size of the mansion grew to house their large family of 12 children, of which the Revolutionary hero, Captain Nathan Hale was one.
-While on a daring spy mission for the Militia, Captain Nathan was captured by the British and hung as a spy, barely 21 years old.
-His famous last words before being killed, were “I regret that I have only one life to give for my county.”
-He fully lived and believed the sentiment behind those words, even if they may have been slightly different, in reality.
+The Hale House mansion was built around 1746, when Deacon Richard Hale bought a large farm and married Elizabeth Strong.
+Its size grew to accommodate their family of 12 children, of which the Revolutionary hero, Captain Nathan Hale, was one.
+While on a daring spy mission for the Militia, Nathan was captured by the British and hung as a spy, barely 21 years old.
+His famous last words, were “I regret that I have only one life to give for my county.”
+He lived fully and believed the sentiment behind those words, even if they may have been slightly different, in reality.

 Mrs. Hale died in 1767 after the birth of her 12th child, when Nathan was 12 years old.
-Two years later, Deacon Richard married a widow, Abigail Cobb, who brought 7 teenage girls along with her.
+Two years later, Deacon Richard married a widow, Abigail Cobb, who brought seven teenage girls along with her.
 What a huge blended family!
-Deacon Hale rebuilt the mansion into a two family mansion.
-This mansion had its own schoolroom, as well as plenty of space for such a large family.
+The Deacon Hale expanded his house into a two family mansion.
+It had its own schoolroom, and plenty of space for such a large family.

-After the children grew up and moved away, various members of the Hale family lived in this large mansion for several decades.
-John Hale married one of his stepsisters, Sara, and the couple lived and died in the house (1802/1803), shortly after Deacon Richard had died in 1802.
+After the children grew up and moved away, members of the Hale family lived in Hale House for several decades.
+Brother John Hale married one of his stepsisters, Sara, and the couple lived and died in the house (1802-1803), shortly after Deacon Richard had passed away in 1802.
 Another brother, Joseph Hale, came back to the area, and raised a family near his father’s mansion.
-When he came down with TB, he retreated to his father’s mansion to finally die there in 1784.
+When he came down with tuberculosis, he retreated to his father’s mansion, passing away there in 1784.
 His widow and four children came to live afterwards at the Hale Homestead.

-The Coventry Society for the Antiquarian and Landmarks Society believes in bringing history to life, and offer special programs to the public, that demonstrate the way of life of the people, and special historical occurrences.
-Employees dressed as various members of the Hale family often greet visitors, giving tours of the place, and telling about life in the 1700s.
-During the Halloween season, and other selected weekends, the Nathan Hale Fifes and Drums put on colonial encampments and even do battle reenactments.
+The Coventry Society for the Antiquarian and Landmarks Society believes in bringing history to life, and offers special programs to the public that demonstrate the way of life of the people, and their special historical occurrences.
+Employees dressed as members of the Hale family often greet visitors, give tours of the place, and tell about life in the 1700s.
+During the Halloween season, and on other selected weekends, the Nathan Hale Fifes and Drums put on colonial encampments and even perform battle reenactments.
 Nathan Hale comes home to his family’s mansion to try to recruit men to join the militia, and will sign autographs using an authentic quill pen!
 Unseen Hale family members and servants may also be enjoying the festivities!

-Just after George Seymour had purchased the property, he and a friend took a trip out to see the old place.
+Just after George Seymour purchased the property in 1914, he and a friend took a trip out to see the old place.
 His friend jumped out of the buggy and ran to the front school room window and peeked inside.
-He came nose to nose with a detailed apparition of Deacon Richard Hale, who had been peeking out of the window, looking to see who was coming.
-The entity inside the room stepped back to the inner end of the room and vanished.
+He came nose to nose with the apparition of Deacon Richard Hale, who had been peeking out of the window, looking to see who was coming.
+The entity inside the room stepped away from the window and vanished.
 He was never seen again by the living.

-Local neighbors told George Seymour that Lydia was a family servant of the Hale family.
+Local neighbors told George Seymour that Lydia was a family servant of the Hales.

 Her apparition could be seen listening/eavesdropping around doorways and in the halls/kitchen area as she went about her chores.
 She liked to hear bits of personal family business, as she was addicted to gossip.

-She has been seen sweeping the upper hall in the early morning hours, and has been spotted going about her business in the kitchen.
+She has been seen sweeping the upper hall in the early morning hours, as well as going about her business in the kitchen.

-Their presence was witnessed by Mary Griffith, who moved to Hale Homestead in 1930, when her husband, George became the caretaker of Hale Homestead for George Seymour.
+Their presence was witnessed by Mary Griffith, who moved to Hale Homestead in 1930, when her husband, George, became its caretaker for George Seymour.
 She lived there for many years.

 It’s hard to tell.

 Current staff members haven’t seen any apparitions, or seen/felt any evidence of them.
-However, many of the reported hauntings happened at night, or the wee hours of the morning, when the museum is now closed.
-If they are still hanging around, they must be insanely happy that their beloved home is so well taken care of, and for now don’t want to call attention to themselves.
-Or, they could’ve found peace that they didn’t have in their lifetimes and gone to the other side.
+However, many of the reported hauntings happened at night, or in the wee hours of the morning, when the museum is closed.
+If they are still hanging around, they must be insanely happy that their beloved home has been so well taken care of, and for now don’t want to call attention to themselves.
+They may have found the kind of peace that they didn’t have in their lifetimes and gone to the other side.

 2299 South Street